Hall-Littlewood-positive harmonic functionals on the algebra of symmetric functions: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Jiahe Shen and Roger Van Peski for helpful discussions.
-C.C. was partially supported by the NSF grant DMS-2348139 and the Simons Foundation’s Travel Support for Mathematicians grant MP-TSM-00006777.
+C.C. was supported by the NSF grant DMS-2348139 and the Simons Foundation’s Travel Support for Mathematicians grant MP-TSM-00006777.
+G.O. was supported by the Ministry of Science and Higher Education of the Russian Federation GZ project.